sneering/pytest_nenus/README.md

    pytest test_nenus.py
    ```

-   or the following to see the log content in the console.
+   or run the following commend to see the log content in the console.

    ```bash
    pytest -s test_nenus.py